 Species which are confined to certain areas or regions are known as endemic species.
-One notable endemic species in Maryland is the Maryland darter (Etheostoma sellare).
+One notable endemic - and now possibly extinct - species in Maryland is the Maryland darter (Etheostoma sellare).
 In addition to the Maryland darter, other Maryland endemics include several species of cave amphipods in the Stygobromus genus including Stygobromus felleri named after a Maryland Department of Natural Resources' biologist, Dan Feller, who first documented the species.